 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 19.13 minutes getting to work every day.

-As is often the case in a small town, Tilden doesn't have a public transportation system that people use for their commute.
+Tilden is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of adults in Tilden with college degrees is slightly lower than the national average of 21.84% for all communities.
 13.79% of adults in Tilden have a bachelor's degree or advanced degree.